matihost/monorepo/terraform/gcp/minecraft-server/README.md

 Exposes Minecraft server and Minecraft RCON (password protected)

-Exposes Minecraft as singe intance template exposed via external GCP Network Loadbalancer.
+Exposes Minecraft as single instance template exposed via external GCP Network Loadbalancer.

-TODOs/Limitations:
+Minecraft server starts with single whitelisted & op (aka admin) user.
+To allow other users to connect - op user has to join server and whitelist users via command: `/whitelist add username`

+Minecraft server world and configuration is automatically backup each hour to Cloud Storage.

+When server crashes - after 200 seconds of inactivity - the instance is recreated.
+Upon startup , the last backup is downloaded, otherwise it creates a new fresh world.

+Upon ordinary reboot, the backup is not downloaded.

+Limitations:

-* requires separated external DNS for Minecraft server external IP
+* public DNS is not create, requires separated public DNS for Minecraft server LB external IP

-* automatic backup to GS

 ## Prerequisites